Course Reserve Form: https://eastcentral.libguides.com/coursereserve

 ECC Library is here to provide the information resources and services that support the professional, educational and recreational pursuits of East Central’s faculty.
 In addition to friendly, helpful service we provide: course reserves, library research instruction, faculty research assistance, interlibrary loan, and faculty liaisons for collection development.

 You may place personal or library copies of materials on reserve for student use each semester.
-These items are located behind the Library Service Desk and have restricted check out periods of 2 hours, 2 days, 1 week or 4 weeks.
+These items are located behind the Library Service Desk and have restricted check-out periods of 2 hours, 2 days, 1 week, 4 weeks or customizable.
 Reserve materials may include but are not limited to books, DVDs, CDs, journal issues, articles, old exams or lecture notes.
-Some items may be restricted by Copyright Law , please review the Course Reserve Policy (above) for more information.
+Some items may be restricted by Copyright Law, please review the Course Reserve Policy (above) for more information.

 Library Research Instruction

-Library Research Instruction is available for classes in BH 103, your classroom and Rolla facilities.
-Faculty may arrange for a library research instruction in using the library catalog , articles and online resources , general internet searching and more.
-Please schedule a few days in advance by contacting Lisa Farrell.
+Library Research Instruction is available for classes your classroom and Rolla facilities.
+Faculty may arrange for a library research instruction in using the library catalog, articles and online resources, general internet searching, and more.
+Please schedule a few days in advance by contacting Morgan Spangler, x6552.
 Instruction tailored to your class is available; including length of class, library assignment, databases taught, optional library tour.

 Prospector, ArticleReach & Interlibrary Loan

 If you cannot find an article or the book you need here at ECC or using MOBIUS you have additional options.
 Prospector is similar to MOBIUS borrowing, it is access to 42 libraries in Colorado.
 Prospector request may take 7-10 to arrive.
-ArticleReach is a new service through MOBIUS.
-If ECC does not have the full-text option in it’s databases you can request the article using ArticleReach.
+ArticleReach is an article service through MOBIUS.
+If ECC does not have the full-text option in its databases you can request the article using ArticleReach.
 It will be e-mail to you, usually within 24-48 hours.
 ArticleReach is a worldwide service.
 Please contact (x6560) or stop by the Service Desk for assistance.

 Recommendations for the Collection